 If you want a less peaceful approach to religious victory, Phil’s your guy.
-His Inquisitors are extra effective and get one extra use in curbing other religions, and his armies get a bonus +4 combat strength when fighting civilisations who follow a different faith.
+His inquisitors are extra effective and get one extra use in curbing other religions, and his armies get a bonus +4 combat strength when fighting civilisations who follow a different faith.
 This allows a more violent spread of religion that can roll in mass out of nowhere and take others by surprise — after all, nobody expects the Spanish Inquisition.

 Spain’s unique unit is the conquistador, which gets a +10 to combat strength when occupying the same hex as a missionary, apostle, or inquisitor.
-If one of those units is next to an enemy city when it falls, that settlement is automatically converted to Spain’s religion, adding an useful twist to any holy wars you may find yourself in.
+If one of those units is next to an enemy city when it falls, that settlement is automatically converted to Spain’s religion, adding a useful twist to any holy wars you may find yourself in.

 Tamar of Georgia

 Summary: Rise and Fall expansion, faith production bonuses